 Summary and conclusions

-- Sturgeon’s law is the adage that “ninety percent of everything is crap”, which represents the belief that the majority of works which are produced in any given field are of low quality.
+- Sturgeon’s law is the adage that “ninety percent of everything is crap”.
+This represents the belief that in general, the vast majority of the work that is produced in any given field is of low quality.

 - Sturgeon’s law extends to various fields and types of works, including everything from books and films to cars and video games.